 4 The allowed variation for the inclination (ΔiAllowed) of a non-GSO satellite is equal to:

-Option 1

 ∆iAllowed = Z in degrees

-Where Z is a fixed value equal to TBD
+Where Z is a fixed value equal to 3

-End of Option 1

-Option 2

-in degrees (1)
+(1)

-with:

-where:

-Re: is the radius of the Earth (i.e. 6 378 km).

-End of Option 2

 Reasons: Ghana Administration supports Method A2 from the CPM text.
 As this method is meant to not allow any other protection rather than the one obtained at the ITU notified altitude and does not grant any other extra protection.
 It ensures that the interference environment remains as filled from the notified altitude.
 Ghana Administration supports an absolute value of 70-100 kilometres that provides adequate tolerance to accommodate other non-GSO systems in similar altitudes to ensure efficient sharing of orbital resources and the tolerance should be just adequate for operators to safely fly their satellites on a day-to-day basis.
 Noting that this tolerance is only for determining whether an operator is operating satellites within its ITU filing parameters, and sufficient ITU filing tolerance is required to enable accommodation of additional systems on an operational basis.